dockup/docs/selfhosting/gcp.md

 # GCP instructions

-This documentation is broadly split into 4 parts:

-- Create a kubernetes cluster
-- Verify connection to cluster
-- Install dockup agent
-- Configure DNS

 ### Create a kubernetes cluster

 First sign up for GCP account if you don't have one.
 You can do it by heading